How To Set Up YouTube Controls

 - Click “Save.”

 Rinse and repeat with other browsers and other computers.
 Also, don’t forget to log out of your YouTube and Google account when you finish.
 Otherwise, a clever kid will quickly figure out how to undo all your hard work and turn Restricted Mode off.
 Just saying.

 How To Update YouTube Permissions on Phones and Tablets

 Since you’re also likely to hand over a tablet or phone, make sure Youtube Parental Control is also enabled on both the device’s browser and the respective YouTube app.
 For mobile browsers, follow the procedures outlined above.
-For YouTube apps, the premise is the same:
+For the dedicated YouTube apps, the premise is the same: